Supuhstar/Supuhstar.com/Story/Of-a-forest-god.md

 "Very good, my child.
 Keep learning about the forest, and about your people.
 Keep playing, and keep loving all life.
 You'll see me again soon enough."

-Before the child can turn back to you to respond, you're gone, her hands clutching .
+Before the child can turn back to you to respond, you're gone.

 The child blinks rapidly, her small fingers clutching at a branch where your paw had been just moments before.
 A gust of wind stirs the leaves around her, carrying your essence — woodsmoke and wildflowers and something ancient.
 She turns in a slow circle, scanning the forest, but finds only trees and insects and dappled light, and a few creatures skittering about.